ANDHERI HILFE - with the poorest in India and Bangladesh

 Our core topics

-Currently we support about 100 projects in India and Bangladesh and reach more than 500.000 people.
+Currently (2023) we support about 80 projects in India and Bangladesh and reach more than 1.300.000 people.
 Our projects target the problems which are most urgent and implement solutions which have a sustainable impact.
 We always address the poorest and most disadvantaged people.
 All our projects aim to open new opportunities for the people so that they can develop their own skills and use them.
-Four major targets shape our work: to strengthen rights, to promote education, to faciliate health and to secure independence and to protect the environment and the climate.
+Five major targets shape our work: to strengthen rights, to promote education, to faciliate health, to secure independence and to protect the environment and the climate.

 We see a world which becomes more livable for everyone.
 A world in which progress means more justice and humanity, a world in which the future opportunities for today's and tomorrow's generations are ensured.

 Everything started on a day in 1959 when a student of Rosi Gollmann, inspired by Rosi Gollmanns strong social consciousness, brought an article from a German magazine to class.
 The described misery in an orphanage in Andheri close to Mumbai/India left Rosi Gollmann restless.
 Together with her students she packed hundreds of parcels with essential goods for the orphans of Andheri.